 As demonstrated in these different cases, getting an international SIM card is more advantageous in some cases than others, it all depends on your situation.
 If you feel like this is the way you want to go, below are a few of the international SIM card providers available to purchase in 2019.

 Staying in France for over 3 months?If so, it's worth signing up for a postpaid mobile phone plan.
 In the long run, these are cheaper than pay-as-you-go and offer better calling time/data allowances.
-Call our English-speaking customer service line at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or ask for a free callback to help you find a plan that meets your needs
+Call our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm), or ask for a free callback to help you find a plan that meets your needs

 Flexiroam, a microchip for international data roaming